leaningtech/labs/sites/cheerpj/src/content/docs/11-guides/Networking.md

 ### Self-hosting Headscale

 Headscale is an open-source and self-hosted implementation of the Tailscale control server.
-To work with Headscale and CheerpJ we suggest using [this fork](https://github.com/leaningtech/headscale).
+To self-host Headscale for use with CheerpJ, follow the [official Headscale setup guide](https://headscale.net/stable/setup/requirements/).